Bread Missing On Shelves

 Grocery Store Shopping

-I admit I don’t like grocery store shopping.
-There I said it.
-I do like to go and take pictures and check on prices.
-Today, I may have to get on my soapbox, we have a problem, my friends.
-It’s our food chain, the drought around the world, the price of gas to deliver the food, food shortages, higher prices, and the list goes on and on.
+I admit, I don’t enjoy grocery store shopping.
+There, I said it.
+I like to take pictures and check on prices so I can generate worthwhile information for my posts, and to make sure I save as much money as possible.
+Today, I may have to get on my soapbox.
+We have a series of problems regarding our food supply, my friends.
+It’s our food chain, the droughts found around the world, the price of gas to deliver the food, food shortages, higher prices, and the list goes on and on.

-Today I want to talk about some food shortages and higher prices on the food we like to purchase.
-I must be honest, I miss really good thick center-cut bacon.
+Today, I want to talk about some food shortages and the higher prices of the food we like to purchase.
+I must be honest, I miss delicious, thick, center-cut bacon.
 I refuse to cave to the prices.
-Luckily we couldn’t have a garden with fresh tomatoes this year for my BLTs, or I may have had a tantrum at the store looking at the prices of bacon.
-I’m just kidding, but if I was prone to high blood pressure it would have gone sky-high.
+Luckily, we couldn’t have a garden with fresh tomatoes last year for my BLTs, or I may have had a tantrum at the store while looking at the bacon prices.
+I’m just kidding, but if I were prone to high blood pressure, it would have gone sky-high.

-This is the third time this month that I’ve taken the time to write about possible food shortages you may experience when shopping now, or in the near future.
-Some shortages may prove to be somewhat localized, but others will probably be more universal.
+This is the third time this month that I’ve written about possible food shortages you may experience when shopping now, or in the near future.
+Some shortages may be somewhat localized, but others will probably be more universal.

-My research has determined the following items very likely will prove harder to get, if not that way already in your area.
-Read through the information, check out your local stores, and then plan and act according to your family’s food needs when it comes to stocking up.
+My research has taught me that the following items will likely prove harder to get, if not already so in your area.
+Please read through the information, check out your local stores, and then plan and act according to your family’s food needs and finances when stocking up.

 In case you missed these posts, 10 Food Shortages You Need To Stock, or this one, 17 Shocking Things You Didn’t Know About Stocking Food